miellaby/v4p/README.md

 ### How to use

 V4P is provided as a set of C files that you should directly add to your project.

-#### Palm OS 4
-makefiles were written to deal with Palm OS 4 gcc based compilation.

-Two Palmphi projects are provided as well.
-Palmphi is an IDE running on Windows with cygwin which simplifies the authoring of Palm-OS based applications.
-See: http://www.digital-kingdoms.net/palmphi/

-* palmphi-toto : A V4P based top-view car game (WIP).
-* palmphi-totoe : A V4P based graphic editor.

-To compile these 2 projects, put the content of "src" directory into the path /usr/src/v4p/ of your cygwin distribution.
-Compile V4P sources before the application ones.

 ### Technical overview